-• We found the information provided by the Board of Directors in its report in this regard to be adequate and complete and we approve the appointment.
+• We found the information provided by the Board of Directors in its report in this regard to be adequate and complete and we approve the appointment. \ \ \ \ \ signed

-Dear Shareholders,

-is report, we would like to express our sincerest thanks to all those

-the course of our work and for the vote of confidence you expressed

-by appointing us.
+In concluding this report, we would like to express our sincerest thanks to all those who have assisted us in the course of our work and for the vote of confidence you expressed by appointing us.

-Bologna, 22 March 2016 6

-The Board of Statutory A Auditors
+The Board of Statutory Auditors

-signed

-Anna Maria Allievi)
+(Anna Maria Allievi)

-Pasquina Corsi)
+(Pasquina Corsi)

-Roberto Chiusoli)
+(Roberto Chiusoli)